mesosphere/dcos-docs-site/pages/1.11/tutorials/iot_pipeline/index.md

 excerpt: Tutorial - Building a complete load-balanced data pipeline on DC/OS

 ---
-This tutorial demonstrates how you can build a complete load-balanced data pipeline on DC/OS in about 15 minutes!

 <table class="table" bgcolor="#FAFAFA"> <tr> <td style="border-left: thin solid; border-top: thin solid; border-bottom: thin solid;border-right: thin solid;"><b>Important:</b> Mesosphere does not support this tutorial, associated scripts, or commands, which are provided without warranty of any kind.
 The purpose of this tutorial is to demonstrate capabilities, and may not be suited for use in a production environment.
 Before using a similar solution in your environment, you must adapt, validate, and test.</td> </tr> </table>

+This tutorial demonstrates how you can build a complete load-balanced data pipeline on DC/OS in about 15 minutes!

 # Overview

-In this tutorial you install and deploy a containerized Ruby on Rails app named Tweeter.
+In this tutorial you will install and deploy a containerized Ruby on Rails app named Tweeter.
 Tweeter is an app similar to Twitter that you can use to post 140-character messages to the internet.
 Then, you use Zeppelin to perform real-time analytics on the data created by Tweeter.

 You will learn: